Excel

 }

 This is the JSON defining the first job (in green).
-You will note there are 3 blocks, “input,” “output,” and “steps.”
+Note that there are 3 blocks, “input,” “output,” and “steps.”

 The second block, “output,” defines where the resulting data will be stored.
 This could define anything, including flat files, but in this case we’re outputting the Excel data into Zuar Runner’s built in PostgreSQL database in a schema named excel, and a table named pivot_example_blog_members.